 You can make this recipe with a whole chicken, a chicken carcass or with different chicken parts.
 The color, flavor and consistency varies depending on what part you use.

 Chicken wings for example, produce a more gelatinous broth than chicken thighs.
 Chicken breasts produce a very tasty broth that is light in colored and very thin in consistency.

 chicken Stock Recipe Tips

 - As your stock cools, it usually gets thicker and gelatinous.
 This is to be expected especially if you use chicken wings.

 - You can use leftover rotisserie chicken bones to make this recipe.
 I usually collect bones in a large zip top bag until I have enough.

 - You don’t need to peel your carrots or onions to make this recipe.

 - My favorite basic equipment for stock making: stock pot, stainless steel chinois (fine mesh strainer)

-- 4-6 pounds chicken, chicken parts, bones or whole chicken
+- 4-6 pounds chicken parts, bones or whole chicken

 - 4 quarts water